luismeyer/werwapp/README.md

 ## How can i use this great app?

-If you just want to play a round, head over to the [website](https://werwapp.onrender.com).
+If you just want to play a round, head over to the [website](https://werwapp.pages.dev/).
 For local hosting / usage see the development section.

-## I need more functionalities
+## I need more functionality

-Just create an issue and and describe the feature you wish.
+Just create a new issue and and describe the feature you wish.
 We will try our best to implement it.

 ## I found a bug!

-Please create an issue and describe the error by providing reproduction steps and a scrrenshot.
+Please create an issue and describe the bug with reproduction steps and a screenshot.

 ## Development

-If you want to implement features, fix bugs or just host the website yourself follow theese instructions.
+If you want to implement features, fix bugs or just host the site yourself, follow these instructions.

-### Setup and start the app
+### Setup and launching the app

-You need the following toolchain:
+You will need the following toolchain:

 - NodeJs (16.x)
 - Yarn

-With that provided, clone the repo and change directory:
+With that provided, clone the repo and change the directory:

 `git clone https://github.com/BjarneRentz/werwapp.git`